mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-setup.md

 This file describes the setup of the Bernstein conference variant of the GIN service.

-Further it documents the workflow required to populate the conference galleries hosted by this service.

 ## Installation requirements

-Adhere to the installation instructions in the server-setup.md file.
+Adhere to the installation instructions in the opsdocs admin/server-setup.md file.

 ### Required users and groups